Off Campus Events

 - Bike up Mizunashi River.
 Start from IUJ, go to the Cycling Terminal (you can rent bikes there for 800 yen!) and use their bike trails to go on a nice trail through the mountain, and along the river up to the swimming holes!

-- Get a days fishing license and a pole (1,500 from the little shop in town) and fish in the Uono River
+- Get a days fishing license and a pole (1,500 from the little shop in town or 7-11) and fish in the Uono River

 - Go eat at Miyanoya Soba Shop near Mt.
 Hakkai-san shrine and have Sansai Tempura (Mountain vegetables in tempura) Sansai Moriawase (specially prepared and raw mountain vegetables) and soba (buckwheat noodles that you eat cold).

-- Bike or drive up the Mizunashi River (just 5 minutes by car from campus, 20 minutes on bike) and go swimming, just enjoy the beauty or barbeque.
+- Bike or drive up the Mizunashi River (just 5 minutes by car from campus, 20 minutes on bike) and go swimming, just enjoy the beauty.

 - Take the train to Ojiya and walk 1K to the Carp hatchery (go right out of the station).
 Ojiya is very famous for its carp, and this is a “real” place that raises them.
 For a more extravagant presentation go by car (or bus) to the center of town and to the large Carp Center.